ScoutmasterBucky/ScoutmasterBucky/site/360/index.md

 ## 2023 <span class="C(red)">&lt;3</span>60 Awareness Project

 In November 2022, shortly after Thanksgiving, I (Scoutmaster Bucky) was initially diagnosed with Stage 4 Prostate Cancer.
-Over these initial 4 months, navigating the unknown, discovering good and bad, grasping mortality and faith, traversing the highs and lows, and redefining life ambitions and goals, I present the "<360 Awareness Project".
+Over these initial 4 months, navigating the unknown, discovering good and bad, grasping mortality and faith, traversing the highs and lows, and redefining life ambitions and goals, I present the <span class="C(red)">&lt;3</span>60 Awareness Project.

 This initiative is to get people talking... to help bring awareness to causes, issues, and organizations; to help broaden your own self and social awareness.